benfinkelshtein/benfinkelshtein.github.io/_news/1_large_graphs.md

 related_posts: false
 ---

-Learning on Large Graphs using Intersecting Communities has been accepted to NeurIPS 2024! :sparkles: :smile:
+Learning on Large Graphs using Intersecting Communities is accepted to NeurIPS 2024! :sparkles: :smile: